 What is an act of god clause?

-An act of god clause is a contractual provision that excuses one or both parties from performing their obligations when an unforeseeable, uncontrollable event makes performance impossible.
-Also known as a force majeure clause in modern legal terminology, this provision protects businesses from liability during extraordinary circumstances beyond their reasonable control.
+An act of god clause is a contractual provision that excuses one or both parties from performing their obligations when an unforeseeable, uncontrollable natural event – such as an earthquake, flood, or hurricane – makes performance impossible.
+It is also called a force majeure clause in modern contract law.

 For example, if a hurricane destroys a manufacturer’s production facility, preventing them from delivering goods on schedule, the act of god clause excuses the breach.
 However, if a fire results from faulty wiring that the manufacturer neglected to repair, the clause doesn’t apply because negligence negates the protection.